-- Applicants who are admitted to the Faculty of Law under any admission category may apply to the Committee for admission to the part-time LLB program. - (2) To be considered for admission to the part-time program applicants must a. have been admitted through the admissions process:

-- demonstrate in writing to the satisfaction of the Committee circumstances to justify admission to the part-time program within one or more of the following categories: - family obligations requiring care for dependants or continued employment: - ii) personal or family health problems; - iii) physical or learning disability; - iv) circumstances such as employment commitments, financial hardship or other personal disadvantage that do not come with i) to iii). - 3) Application Procedures: An admitted applicant who wishes to apply to the part-time program must apply in writing to the Committee before July 1 in the year in which the applicant has been admitted to full-time studies, or within five working days of having been informed of their admission, if the applicant accepts an offer of admission made after July 1. - (4) Each academic year the Faculty of Law shall provide up to five percent of the available positions to the part-time legal studies program.
-The fulltime student quota will be decreased by one full-time position for each two part-time positions filled. - (5) Students admitted to the part-time program may, on a change of circumstances and with the approval of the Committee, transfer to fulltime studies. - (6) Part-time students must complete the requirements of the LLB degree within a maximum of six years. - (7) Full-time students entering the second or third years of the full-time LLB program may transfer to the part-time program if they are in satisfactory academic standing and if they demonstrate to the satisfaction of the Committee circumstances to justify admission to part-time studies, within the same categories applicable to first-year part-time students referred to in (2)b.
+- Applicants who are admitted to the Faculty of Law under any admission category may apply to the Committee for admission to the part-time LLB program for the first year of study. - (2) To be considered for admission to the part-time program applicants must - a. have been admitted through the admissions process; - b. demonstrate in writing to the satisfaction of the Committee circumstances to justify admission to the part-time program within one or more of the following categories: - family obligations requiring care for dependants or continued employment; - ii) personal or family health problems; - iii) physical or learning disability; - iv) circumstances such as employment commitments, financial hardship or other personal disadvantage that do not come with i) to iii) - (3) Application Procedures: An admitted applicant who wishes to apply to the part-time program must apply in writing to the Committee before July 1 in the year in which the applicant has been admitted to full-time studies, or within five working days of having been informed of their admission, if the applicant accepts an offer of admission made after July 1. - (4) Each academic year the Faculty of Law shall provide up to five percent of the available positions to the part-time legal studies program.
+The fulltime student quota will be decreased by one full-time position for each two part-time positions filled. - (5) Students admitted to the part-time program may, on a change of circumstances and with the approval of the Committee, transfer to fulltime studies. - (6) Part-time students must complete the requirements of the LLB degree within a maximum of six years.